 The key destruction can be done by overwriting the key register interfaces or by software reset of the SCP which provides immediate zeroing of all SCP key registers.
-End of Note.

 7.1.4.3 Cryptography by the Symmetric Cryptographic Library SCL

 The following holds true for both alternative versions.